-This paper presents Bayeslands which is a framework for inference and uncertainty quantification in the Badlands model used for basin and landscape evolution.
-We generate two simulated topographic as ground-truth data in order to test the effectiveness of Bayeslands in inference of the free parameters that include rainfall and erodibility.
-Furthermore, we compare the performance of different instances of BayesLands given different resolution for summary statistics or measure of quality of predicted topographies.
-We evaluate the performance of Bayeslands in terms of prediction of the final elevation and sediment deposition over time.
-Moreover, we and present a visualization of the respective likelihood surfaces and compare it with the distribution of the free parameters.
-We employ MCMC random-walk sampler in BayesLands for inference.
-This is used because Badlands does not have the feature of providing gradients of the selected parameters, hence the random-walk sampler is most suitable.
+This paper presents Bayeslands, a framework for inference and uncertainty quantification in the Badlands model for basin and landscape evolution.
+We evaluate the performance of Bayeslands in terms of prediction accuracy of the final elevation and sediment erosion/deposition over time.
+Moreover, we present a visualization of the likelihood surfaces of the respective problem for a better understanding of the posterior distribution.